ankitasikdar/cse2122/homework/homework-stack.markdown

 postfix form before evaluating it using the stack.
 The interface allows you to enter one element at a time, and depending on whether the element was an operand or an operator, performs the necessary step.

+*Note : I will be using just binary operators when entering an expression for evaluation.